 The extreme East of Uzbekistan is home to part of the Mountains of Central Asia biodiversity hotspot, with 36 Key Biodiversity Areas in this area.
-Less than 3.5% of the land area of Uzbekistan is protected (European Commission, 2019).
-According to the same report, several species distributed in Uzbekistan and reported to be at risk from illegal and unsustainable hunting and trade: Saiga, Siberian Ibex Capra sibirica, Snow leopards, Goitered gazelles, Argali, Markhor and Urial.
-The Steppe Tortoise Testudo horsfieldii has also been identified as at risk from both legal, and illegal trade in Uzbekistan (Smith and Porsch, 2015; European Commission, 2019).
+Several species distributed in Uzbekistan and reported to be at risk from illegal and unsustainable hunting and trade: Saiga, Siberian Ibex Capra sibirica, Snow leopards, Goitered gazelles, Argali, Markhor and Urial (European Commission 2019).
+The Central Asian Tortoise Testudo horsfieldii has also been identified as at risk from both legal, and illegal trade in Uzbekistan (Smith and Porsch, 2015; European Commission, 2019).

-Poaching of Snow Leopards has been documented in all designated conservation areas in Uzbekistan, with trade in bones, teeth and claws thought to be used as substitutes for medicinal trade in tiger bones.
-Uzbekistan was not identified as a range state with the highest levels of Snow Leopard poaching in a 2016 TRAFFIC report on Snow Leopard crime, although it was identified as having amongst the highest frequencies of retaliatory killings (alongside India, Nepal and Pakistan), based on reports from experts surveyed across the 12 range states (Nowell et al., 2016).
 Siberian Ibex, Goitered gazelle, Markhor goats and Argali sheep are all targeted for trophy hunting with both Markhor and Argali prized for their long horns, and for domestic subsistence consumption of meat (European Commission, 2019).
 Saiga and Goitered Gazelles have also more recently targeted for their horns, which are used in Chinese Traditional Medicine, with Saiga horns documented to be worth 40 times that of ivory (European Commission, 2019; Roberts et al. 2021).
 Although there are no permanent Saiga populations in Uzbekistan, one population in Kazakhstan migrates to Uzbekistan in the winter months (IUCN SSC Antelope Specialist Group, 2018).
-It has been previously documented that Saiga populations inhabit economically deprived regions in Uzbekistan, with illegal hunting and sale of Saiga horns an important source of income (von Meibom et al., 2010), however a recent study that surveyed online advertisements for Saiga horn in Russian-language websites suggested that given low populations of Saiga in Uzbekistan, any ongoing trade in Saiga was more likely to be from Kazakhstan's populations (Roberts et al., 2021).
+It has been previously documented that Saiga populations inhabit economically deprived regions in

+Uzbekistan, with illegal hunting and sale of Saiga horns an important source of income (von Meibom et al., 2010), however a recent study that surveyed online advertisements for Saiga horn in Russian-language websites suggested that given low populations of Saiga in Uzbekistan, any ongoing trade in Saiga was more likely to be from Kazakhstan's populations (Roberts et al., 2021).
 The study found only one advertisement for Saiga horn offered for sale in Uzbekistan.

 Uzbekistan has a strong, centralised government but as per all countries in Central Asia, it can be difficult to govern remote landscapes, which often contain important species and conservation sites (European Commission, 2019).
-Uzbekistan has been Party to CITES since 1997 and is currently in Category 2 (one being the highest and three the lowest) for their CITES implementing legislation, which means it is generally and several species at risk from illegal and unsustainable hunting and trade
+Uzbekistan has been Party to CITES since 1997 and is currently in Category 2 (one being the highest and three the lowest) for their CITES implementing legislation, which means it is generally believed to meet requirements for CITES implementation, but some gaps remain (CITES, 2023).